Affiliate links on SoundGuys may earn us a commission. Learn more.

 If you want noise canceling, grab the Apple AirPods Max

 The AirPods Max features a unique design that nicely balances comfort with acoustic performance.
-A mesh-knit canopy headband prevents unnecessary clamping force on the wearer’s head, while a stainless steel frame holds the headphone together.
+A mesh-knit canopy headband prevents unnecessary clamping force on the wearer’s head, while a stainless steel frame holds the headphones together.
 The ear cups are made of aluminum and feature magnetically attached knit ear pads, which can be replaced if needed.

-Additional features include Apple’s H1 chip for seamless, enhanced connectivity with iOS devices, Transparency Mode, Adaptive EQ, Spatial Audio, fast-charging, and a 20-hour battery life.
-Our measured data speaks for itself, this headset is really quite good.
+Additional features include Apple’s H1 chip for seamless, enhanced connectivity with iOS devices, Transparency Mode, Adaptive EQ, Spatial Audio, fast charging, and a 20-hour battery life.
+Our measured data speaks for itself; this headset is really quite good.

 Should you buy the Sony WH-1000XM5 or splurge for something else?